 You start to feel uncomfortable and insecure.

 First, be forgiving towards yourself.
 Most people I met enter this phase quite early as they put too much pressure on themselves.
 Stop for a while and realize what you just have done: You said goodbye to friends and family and entered this big, new adventure of moving abroad and starting to live in a completely new environment.
-Of course, it will take time to feel home again.
+Of course, it will take time to feel at home again.

 Second, keep learning.
 Try to learn as much as possible about the new culture and language to understand situations the right way.

 Let me quickly give you a personal example.
-Simple, but a groundbreaking learning for me: When people in the US leave the door open for you it is a nice gesture.
+Simple, but groundbreaking learning for me: When people in the US leave the door open for you it is a nice gesture.
 When you say thank you, most Americans will do a special noise similar to ‘aha’ or ‘hmm’.
-At the beginning, I was very frustrated by this.
-Back in Germany, this reaction would interpreted as rude because this sound signals annoyance.
+In the beginning, I was very frustrated by this.
+Back in Germany, this reaction would be interpreted as rude because this sound signals annoyance.
 Then, I googled it and found out that this small sound has completely different meanings in the US and Germany and that it actually is the short version of: ‘Of course, you don’t have to thank me for that.
 It goes without saying that I will do that for you.’
 This was a moment of enlightenment to me.
 How many other different phrases and gestures do exist that I did not get?
 From that moment on I saw everything in a more positive light.
 So keep on reading and learning about the culture around you to start fitting in.

 So, you may hit rock-bottom.
 Again, the intensity is different for everyone but this is most likely the time when you start to feel homesick, where the plans you made just did not work out.
 You are not able to find a job or the job you have just sucks.
 You have trouble finding new friends and the more negative experiences you have trying to become friends with locals the lonelier you will feel.

 You will catch yourself explaining all the time to your friends back home what you don’t like about your new place and why your home culture is way better than this new culture.
-You keep saying that this or that is made better back home and you feel growing aversion to local social behaviour.
+You keep saying that this or that is made better back home and you feel a growing aversion to local social behavior.
 In my example, while I felt it funny and interesting how differently waiters serve you in the US, I suddenly was really annoyed by the rush you are feeling when eating and the noise you are constantly surrounded with.

 Second example: While I was amazed how many people offered me to grab a cup of coffee, I later realized that this is –at least in most cases- just a phrase and it will actually never happen.
 The next time I hear the phrase ‘Oh this was great, let’s grab a cup of coffee sometime” I left the meeting frustrated rather than motivated.